Jagg2611/Gender-Detection/README.md

 **Setup and Installation**

--Clone the Repository
+- Clone the Repository
 `git clone https://github.com/yourusername/gender-detection.git
 cd gender-detection`

--Install Required Libraries
+- Install Required Libraries
 `pip install -r requirements.txt`

--Download Dataset
+- Download Dataset
 The dataset should be organized with two main folders: one for male images and another for female images.
 Male images should be located in: gender_dataset_face/man Female images should be located in: gender_dataset_face/woman